Decoupling GDP from CO2 Emission - Only If You’re Rich Enough?

 title=alt.Title(

-"increased GDP and reduced CO2 Emissions"],
+"Increased GDP while Reducing CO2 Emissions"],

 fontSize=16, offset=10